 - Christmas: Begin in July (Christmas in July) and hit heavily beginning October 1

-Get this free Holiday Traffic Cheat Sheet free here.
+Get this free Holiday Traffic Cheat Sheet free PDF Template here.

 In case you get stuck for ideas, here are some thoughts to get your creative juices flowing for each holiday:

 - New Year’s: New Year’s Eve party ideas, party dresses, outfits, and accessories, party decor, recipes for alcohol free drinks, tips on how to throw a great New Year’s Eve party

 - Super Bowl: Roundups do very well, appetizers, party ideas, food, something like 15 Best Chicken Wings Recipes would do well, snacks, and so on….

 - Valentine’s Day: Gifts for him, Valentine’s Day wedding ideas, crafts/DIY for the kids, school party ideas, Valentine’s Day DIY cards

 - St. Patrick’s Day: Roundups do well, crafts, DIY, green accessories to wear, St. Patrick’s Day food recipes, party ideas